freenas/freenas-docs/userguide/storage.rst

-.. note:: For users and groups to be available, they must either be first created using the instructions in :ref:`Account` or imported from a directory service using the instructions in :ref:`Directory Service`.
+.. note:: For users and groups to be available, they must either be first created using the instructions in :ref:`Account` or imported from a directory service using the instructions in :ref:`Directory Services`.
 If more than 50 users or groups are available, the drop-down menus described in this section will automatically truncate their display to 50 for performance reasons.
    In this case, start to type in the desired user or group name so